cherrisimo/oekolopoly-rl/README.md

 ```shell
 python enjoy.py --algo ppo --env OekolopolyBox-v0 -f oekolopoly_agents --exp-id 9
 ```
 * `--exp-id 9`: enjoy a particular agent.
-If not defined, the last trained agent is the default
+If not defined, the last trained agent is called per default

-The table shown in `benchmark.md` includes only agents with highest performance (not quantative evaluated).
+The table shown in `benchmark.md` includes only agents with highest performance (not quantatively evaluated).
 In order to see own trained agent amongst the ones from baselines, the folder of the wished agent should be pasted to the `rl-trained-agents` directory.
+For example the first agent trained with PPO should be displayed in the benchmark table, this requires the folder `OekolopolyBox-v0_1` to be included in the already said directory.
+Path: **oekolopoly_agents** -> **ppo** -> **OekolopolyBox-v0_1**

 Now generate benchmark:

 ```shell
 python -m utils.benchmark --log-dir rl-trained-agents